 To establish the number of DXCC entity credits needed to qualify for the Honor Roll, the maximum possible number of current entities available for credit is published daily on the ARRL DXCC standings web page.
 First-time Honor Roll members are recognized daily also on the ARRL DXCC standings web page.
 Complete Honor Roll standings are published annually in QST.
 Once recognized on this list, or in a subsequent daily update of new members, you retain your Honor Roll standing until the next standings list is published.
 In addition, Honor Roll members who have been listed in the previous Honor Roll Listings, or have gained Honor Roll status in a subsequent daily listing, are recognized in the DXCC Annual List.
 Honor Roll qualifiers receive an Honor Roll endorsement sticker for their DXCC certificate and are eligible for an Honor Roll lapel pin and an Honor Roll plaque.
 Contact the DXCC Desk for details or check out the Century Club Item Order Form.

-v) #1 Honor Roll: To qualify for a Mixed, Phone, CW or Digital, you must have worked every entity on the current DXCC List.
-There are 340 current entities on The ARRL DXCC List.
+v) #1 Honor Roll: To qualify for a Mixed, Phone, CW or Digital, you must have worked and confirmed every entity on the current DXCC List.
+There are 337 current entities on The ARRL DXCC List.
 Contact the DXCC Desk for details. #1 Honor Roll qualifiers receive a #1 Honor Roll endorsement sticker for their DXCC certificate and are eligible for a #1 Honor Roll plaque and a #1 Honor Roll lapel pin.

 2. Written Proof: Except in cases where the rules of Section IV apply, proof of two-way communication (contacts) must be submitted directly to ARRL HQ for all DXCC credits claimed.
 Photocopies and electronically transmitted confirmations (including, but not limited to fax and e-mail) are not currently acceptable for DXCC purposes.
 Exception: Confirmations created and delivered by ARRL’s Logbook of the World program are acceptable for DXCC credit.

 The use of a current official DXCC application form or an approved facsimile (for example, exactly reproduced by a computer program) is required.
 Such forms must include provision for listing call signs, dates, bands, modes and DXCC entity names.
 Complete application materials are available from ARRL HQ.
-Confirmations for a total of 100 or more different DXCC credits must be included with your first application.

 Cards contained in the original received envelopes or in albums will be returned at applicant's expense without processing.